ham-radio-software/D-Rats/README.md

 Anti-x 22 Can not run the older D-rats on Python 2, so only the Python 3 packages can be installed.

-aspell aspell-en aspell-it bandit(future) codespell gedit glade libxml2-utils pylint pylint3 python3 python3-feedparser python3-flask python3-geopy
+aspell aspell-en aspell-it bandit(future) codespell gedit glade libcairo2-dev libgirepository1.0-dev libxml2-utils pkg-config pylint pylint3 python3
+python3-dev python3-feedparser python3-flask python3-geopy python3-gevent
-python3-gevent python3-gi python3-gi-cairo python3-greenlet python3-ipykernel
+python3-gi python3-gi-cairo python3-greenlet python3-ipykernel python3-lxml
-python3-lxml python3-pil python3-pip python3-serial python3-simplejson
+python3-pil python3-pip python3-serial python3-simplejson python3-sphinx
-python3-sphinx python3_venv shellcheck yamllint
+python3_venv shellcheck yamllint

 Other Python interpreters should be similar.
 If the Python distribution does not supply all of the packages, then PIP can be used to supply the missing